Latent protein trees: Model definition

-Identifiability in the model of equation~\eqref{eq:xAzBwe} follows from well known results for standard factor models and it should not be an issue for several reasons: (i) Confounding between systematic effects and metaproteins is very unlikely because $\A$ is essentially dense and $\B$ is actually a vector---assuming fixed IG-protein associations. (ii) $\w_n$ does have a sign ambiguity that can be easily handled by letting $\B$ have non-negative entries. (iii) $\z_n$ is can be identified up to scale and permutations if $N_F$ is small enough or for arbitrary $N_F$ as long as its distribution is non-Gaussian \citep[see][]{kagan73}.
-Scale and permutation ambiguities are not of great concern here because we are not interested on the interpretation of systematic effects. \modded{Besides, in a case in which batch effects fully correlate with biological effects, our model will model them jointly as batch effects.
-This type of batch confounding is reasonably common in high-throughput data \citet{leek10a}, and we are happy with the failure of our model to find biological effects when those effects are heavily confounded with batch.}
+Identifiability issues in the model of (\ref{eqxAzBwe}) are minimized for three reasons: (i)~confounding between systematic effects and metaproteins is very unlikely because $\A$ is dense and $\B$ is highly sparse. (ii) ${\mathbf w}_n$ does not have a sign ambiguity because $\B$ has only nonnegative entries. (iii) ${\mathbf z}_n$ can be identified up to scale and permutations as long as its distribution is non-Gaussian [see \citet{kagan73}].
+Scale and permutation ambiguities are not of great concern here because we are not interested in the interpretation of systematic effects.
+Besides, in a case in which batch effects fully correlate with biological effects, our model will model them jointly as batch effects.
+This type of batch confounding is reasonably common in high-throughput data [\citet{leek10a}], and the failure of our model to find biological effects when those effects are heavily confounded with batch is the desired behavior.